ASME Turbo Expo 2011Posted on 21st May 2011

 Mick Casey and Chris Robinson GT2011-45502

 Abstract: A new approach to calculate an approximate performance map during the preliminary design of a centrifugal compressor stage is presented.
-Measured characteristic curves of several well-designed stages have been analyzed to produce a generic set of analytic equations with empirical coefficients that approximate the variation of efficiency and work input with flow coefficient and tip-speed Mach number away from the design point.
+Measured characteristic curves of several well-designed stages have been analysed to produce a generic set of analytic equations with empirical coefficients that approximate the variation of efficiency and work input with flow coefficient and tip-speed Mach number away from the design point.
 The empirical coefficients can be adjusted to match the performance maps of a wide range of stage types, including subsonic and supersonic impellers, stages with vaned and vaneless diffusers, and turbocharger and process compressor stages.
 Some considerable uncertainty remains with the estimate of the surge line as this is found to be very variable from stage to stage, but an optimistic, a realistic and a pessimistic estimate can be made.
 The method allows a reliable stage performance map for centrifugal compressor stages to be obtained quickly at an early point in the preliminary design process as an excellent guide to subsequent design decisions.

 [To be presented by Mick Casey on Tuesday 7th June at 4:30pm in Room 210]